 There’s a line in “Room of an Unknown Girl” that mentions a longing for the “frosted eternity” present inside the snow globe, “away from the fury” that shakes both the worlds of the speaker and the figure inside the globe.
 It’s a line that evokes a profound sense of stillness—“frosted,” “eternity.”
-Living in a world that’s hardly still and often shaken, what kind of place, metaphorically. do you go to when writing poetry?
+Living in a world that’s hardly still and often shaken, what kind of place, metaphorically, do you go to when writing poetry?

 I noticed a subtle contrast between “Room of an Unknown Girl” and “Lessons of a Cruel Tide” of Writer’s Digest.
 In “Room”, as I mentioned earlier, there’s that longing for stillness—to drown out the outside—whereas in “Lessons” you write about being a “lover of the wrecks,” a “battered seashell” who undergoes “lessons of a cruel tide” with “scars that speak of grace.”
 There’s beauty to be found in stillness, and lessons to be found in the cruel tide; so, when writing your poems, how do you decide from where to draw from?

 Good question!
-Let me say first that I was a public-school English teacher for years, and I found that was my modus operand—where I was very much attracted to students who were outsiders, who had suffered trauma at home or among peers with bullying.
+Let me say first that I was a public-school English teacher for years, and I found that was my modus operandi—where I was very much attracted to students who were outsiders, who had suffered trauma at home or among peers with bullying.
 I kind of felt that way myself; it takes someone who has been damaged to commiserate and feel compassion for another person who has been damaged in some way.
 Otherwise, it’s sympathy.
-See, even in “Room of an Unknown Girl,” there is that damage that has been done to the little girl and to myself and eventually to the snow globe itself, all of which produced grace of some kind.
+See, even in “Room of an Unknown Girl,” there is that damage that has been done to the little girl and to [the narrator] and eventually to the snow globe itself, all of which produced grace of some kind.
 It’s not a grace that most people would embrace but a grace that enables the person who suffered that trauma to connect with other people who have also been traumatized by something.
 I should mention that a lot of the trauma I refer to in that poem and in other poems that I’m writing—my mother was undiagnosed bipolar and spent most of her adult life (and I imagine her childhood, too) in a state of deep depression.
 When you’re raised in that environment, it definitely affects the way you see the world and family and self and everything else.

 In December 2020, you undertook the challenge of writing 30 poems in 30 days for Tupelo Press.
 As you mentioned on the site, we were going through a lot: systemic racism, the pandemic, the election.
 If so, how did those circumstances influence the poems you wrote each day?

 Good question also.
 30 poems in 30 days, first of all, requires you to put your nose to the grindstone.
 We had a midnight deadline for submitting each day.
 I like writing at night.
 Some people like to write when they’re fresh in the morning, but I like having got all that stuff out of me during the day—all that garbagy stuff—and then being able to settle down and write.
-So, I’d be up 6:30pm to three minutes to midnight (laughter) every night writing a poem.
+So, I’d be up at my desk 6:30 pm to three minutes to midnight (laughter) every night writing a poem.
 I think what happened is at that point in my life I was so angry and hurt and worried—all those emotions tangled together because of the political state, because of the pandemic, our isolations—that the poems became rawer [to the point] where I wasn’t afraid of expressing anguish because I was feeling anguish at that time.
 Some of the poems I had backed away from as perhaps being too anguished, or some about my mother, that I’m still not able to reread to edit because they were so raw, but I think every poet is a reflection of what’s happening in the world around them.
 And even though we had the election, there were still so many questions about what was going to happen in our country: would Biden become the President, or would chaos and anarchy erupt?
 There was still that uncertainty until January 20th or whenever the inauguration was.
 I think that was reflected in the poems.
 I’m not afraid to say how worrisome the world can be.